Gullzat/groceryshopapp/README.md

 ## Getting Started

-#Pre-release of an application is located in menu "releases".
+-Pre-release of an application is located in menu "releases".

-#Also its in project code - destination folder is : groceryshopapp/android/app/release/
+-Also its in project code - destination folder is : groceryshopapp/android/app/release/

 This project is a starting point for a Flutter application.